Model locks in Seahawks vs. Cardinals picks, score prediction, SGP for NFL Week 10

 A pair of NFC West teams coming off primetime wins will meet in NFL Week 10 on Paramount+ as the Seattle Seahawks host the Arizona Cardinals.
 Seattle (6-2) is tied atop the division and coming off a 38-14 win over Washington on 'Sunday Night Football.'
 As for Arizona (3-5), it is last in the NFC West but ended a five-game losing streak via a 27-17 victory over Dallas on 'Monday Night Football.'
 Jacoby Brissett will remain the starting quarterback for the Cardinals as Kyler Murray (foot) was placed on IR earlier in the week.

 Kickoff from Lumen Field in Seattle is at 4:05 p.m.
 ET on CBS and Paramount+.
-Seattle is a 6.5-point favorite in the latest Cardinals vs. Seahawks odds from SportsLine consensus, while the over/under for total points scored is 45.5.
-The Seahawks are -209 money line favorites (risk $209 to win $100), while the Cardinals are +143 underdogs.
+Seattle is a 7-point favorite in the latest Cardinals vs. Seahawks odds, while the over/under for total points scored is 45.5.
+The Seahawks are -342 money line favorites (risk $342 to win $100), while the Cardinals are +269 underdogs.
 Before making any Seahawks vs. Cardinals picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Cardinals vs. Seahawks at DraftKings Sportsbook, where new users get $300 in bonus bets if your initial $5 bet wins and three months of NBA League Pass free: